A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

 \subsection{Related Work}

-Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} introduced \textsc{Fair Connected Regrouping}, which is more general than the problem we study, i.e., \textsc{Fair Connected Districting} (\fairCD). \textsc{Fair Connected Regrouping} differs from \fairCD in that, in \textsc{Fair Connected Regrouping}, one is additionally given an upper and lower bound on the district size and a function that specifies to which district every vertex can belong.
+Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} introduced \textsc{Fair Connected Regrouping}, which is a generalization of our \textsc{Fair Connected Districting} problem. \textsc{Fair Connected Regrouping} differs from \fairCD in that, in \textsc{Fair Connected Regrouping}, one is additionally given a function that specifies for each vertex to which district it can belong.
+They proved that \textsc{Fair Connected Regrouping} is NP-hard even for only two colors and two districts.
 Moreover, Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20} considered special cases of \textsc{Fair Connected Regrouping}: \textsc{Fair Regrouping} (omitting connectivity constraints) and \textsc{Fair Regrouping\_X} (omitting connectivity constraints and any restriction to which districts vertices can belong).
+They proved that the former problem is NP-hard for three colors but in XP with respect to the number of districts, while the later problem is additionally in XP with respect to the number of colors.
 In addition, they proposed for each of the variants a greedy heuristic and evaluated them using synthetic and real-world data from UK general elections and US public schools.